-Allow command-line invocation: If enabled, listener can be invoked using the CLI client application.
+Allow command-line invocation: If enabled, the listener can be invoked using the CLI client application.

-Restart on listening error: If enabled, listener will be restarted after an error occurs.
+Restart on listening error: If enabled, the listener will be restarted after an error occurs.

 FIFO Queue Name: The FIFO stuff enables a “First In, First Out” queuing mechanism between Listeners and Transports.
 If a “FIFO Queue Name” is provided, that name will be used as a key for a queue Transactions & will be pushed into before reaching a transport.
 They’ll be ordered in this queue according to when the Listener created them.